c-daly/next_site/posts/non-linguistic-cognition.md

 1. Explicit Relationships

 Graphs represent relationships directly as typed edges between nodes.
 When we write (action) -[:CAUSES]-> (state_change), we're creating an explicit, queryable link that says "this action causes this state change."
-The relationship exists as a first-class object in the database—we can traverse it, query for all actions that cause a particular state, or find all effects of a given action.
+The relationship exists as a first-class object in the database; we can traverse it, query for all actions that cause a particular state, or find all effects of a given action.

 Consider these relationship types that naturally arise in robotic planning:
 - Causal: (GraspBlock) -[:CAUSES]-> (BlockGrasped) expresses that executing the grasp action brings about the grasped state